Business Resources (COVID-19)

 What is the Collier Community Assistance Program (CCAP)?

 CCAP is a financial assistance program available to Collier County residents and small business owners affected by COVID-19.
 Applications for small business owners are closed.
-Applications continue to be accepted through the fall or until funds are depleted for households (individuals and families), households with senior members (60 years or older), landlords, and temporary quarantine situations.
 Visit the FAQs page to learn more.

 Small Business Assistance

 Small businesses, nonprofits, and agricultural operations may qualify for assistance with past-due water and electric bills and repayment of the Economic Injury Disaster Loan (EIDL).
 Your business(es) must be in Collier County, have a business tax license, hold a Sunbiz registration, and employ 100 or less full-time equivalent (FTE) staff.
 Applicants should select small business during the application process.